liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

 The web server you choose must support both the Kerberos protocol and the injection of a custom header into the request that @product@ can later read.
-When the web server forwards the request to @product@, it reads the header to obtain the user data and uses that data to authenticate the user.
+When the web server forwards the request to @product@, it reads the header to obtain the user data and authenticate the user.

 Next, you'll learn how to get all of this working.